giantswarm/docs/src/content/basics/azure-architecture/index.md

 ![Service Architecture](/img/architecture-azure-services.png)

-To make your life easier, we have developed a lot of different services within our Control Plane that allow both our operations team and you as users of our API and interfaces to easily manage Kubernetes clusters.
-Most of these services should be self explanatory.
+To make your life easier, we have developed a lot of different services within our Control Plane that allow both our operations team and you as, users of our API and interfaces to easily manage Kubernetes clusters.
+Most of these services should be self explanatory, due to the level of granularity we maintain.

 We have three main parts:

 * Core Infrastructure Services
 * Infrastructure Monitoring (used by Giant Swarm)
 * Tenant Clusters

+All of these are geared towards enabling you to run multiple projects independently and consistently across multiple Azure regions.